Physicslibrary/ARKit-Zoetrope/README.md

 <img src="1.png" width="640">

+Perhaps this can be observe in the real world with a spinning zoetrope and light source flashing at 60Hz.

 Experiment with wireframe zoetrope.obj stationary and rotating elephant.jpg texture mapped to a cylinder.
 On a 2018 9.7" iPad, the elephant is jumping over a stationary platform.

 <img src="2.png" width="640">